These climbing documentaries are sure to make you grab your gear, top up your chalk bag and get to the rock!

 Seriously inspiring but the shots of the team almost freezing on a porter ledge will have you shivering in your seat.

 In a sentence: oscar winning climbing documentary about Alex honnold’s free solo attempt of El Capitan – yes that means no ropes – prepare for sweaty palms!

-Free Solo follows Alex Honnold’s personal journey and preparation for free soloing the 3,000 ft El Capitan with no ropes in just an afternoon.
+Free Solo follows Alex Honnold’s personal journey and preparation for free soloing the 3,000 ft El Capitan in Yosemite National Park, with no ropes in just an afternoon.
 He overcomes his personal doubts and achieves a completely focused state of mind which is enviable.

-This doc shows a lot of the back story behind the climb, the reason why he free solos, his friends fears and also his own self-doubt.
-Some points do get a bit cheesy with his girlfriend but regardless it’s still an epic which will have you on the edge of your seat.
+This doc shows a lot of the back story behind the climb, the reason why he free solos, his friends’ fears and also his own self-doubt.
+Directed by buddies Jimmy Chin and Elizabeth Chai Vasarhelyi, some points with his girlfriend are cheesy, but, regardless, it will still go down as one of the best climbing movies ever, and rightly so!